AntaresSimulatorTeam/antares-doc/docs/2-getting-started/getting-started.md

 ### Starting with _Antares-Simulator_

-User can define an electrical network using _nodes_ that represent regions or countries.
-Each _node_ contains data on its electrical **production**, **consumption** and **reserves**.
-The nodes can also exchange flows using _links_ with defined parameters such as commercial capacities or impedance.
+User can define an electrical network using _nodes_ (or _areas_) that represent regions or countries.
+Each _area_ will have specific parameters, powerplants, and links with other _areas_ etc. Each _node_ represents an independent system with its own production fleet and hourly consumption.
+Within a zone, it is assumed that there is no network constraint on energy exchanges.
+Several _nodes_ can be interconnected to exchange power with one another, with specific network constraints.

 The consumption of a _node_ is defined by its _Load_.
 The _Load_ can be an user-input with _Time-series_ or it can be generated via probabilistic models.

-The different production means which can be set are: renewable energies such as _Wind_ and _Solar_ energy, _Hydro_ energy, and different kinds of _Thermal_ units. _Wind_ and _Solar_ production units are a fatal production means which cannot be optimized: they are either user input or randomly generated through probabilistic models.
-The _Thermal_ units can be defined as being _Gas_, _Hard Coal_, _Lignite_, _Mixed Fuel_, _Nuclear_, _Oil_ or _Other_.
+The _Thermal_ production units are defined in _clusters_.
+The _clusters_ can be defined as containing _Gas_, _Hard Coal_, _Lignite_, _Mixed Fuel_, _Nuclear_, _Oil_ or _Other_ production units.
 They are set using their _Operating Parameters_, _Operating Costs_ and _Reliability Model_.
-Finally, the _Hydro_ units are defined between a fatal _Run-of-the-river (ROR)_ production and _Hydro Storage_.

-The use of the _Thermal_ units and of _Hydro Storage_ is optimized to reduce costs.
-It is also possible to simulate multiple _Monte Carlo_ years in Antares in order to compare different production scenarios.
+Then, the production of the thermal units is generated and optimized using the **TS generator**.
+Production is limited by the units’ outages which are simulated through multiple parameters.

+The _Wind_ and _Solar_ production is fatal and cannot be optimized.
+It is either input by the user or randomly generated using probabilistic models.
+The parameters of theses models can be derived from historical data.

+Hydroelectricity generation is both Run of the River (_ROR_) and _hydro storage_.

+_ROR_ uses streamflow to produce electricity.
+This generation is non-dispatchable.

+_Hydro storage_ refers to the water stored in dams and lakes.
+Two types of storage can be employed:

+-	**Hydro plants with storage**: releasing water through turbines when needed.

+-	**Pumped storage**: like hydro plants with storage with a high and a low reservoir but with a turbine between.
+When the when demand and price are low, water is pumped, from the lower to the higher levels.
+If the demand and price are high, water is turbinated

+Hydro with storage is dispatchable generation unlike RoR, Antares Simulator will optimize the use of water week by week throughout the year.
+Reservoirs depend on inflows such as melting ice which correspond to the daily amount of hydro energy being added to the reservoir.
+These inflows are modeled by daily TS.

+Miscellaneous generation can also be set, it contains all other internal electricity production and external (ROW - representing electricity interconnections) electricity production.
+Negative values mean that the actual area exports electricity to the ROW.
+This data is “deterministic”, as the corresponding Time-Series are the same whatever Monte-Carlo year is considered.

+Finally, additional economic information, such as the _unsupplied energy cost_ can be added to the study, before launching the simulation.
+The output is a data table containing _costs_, _balance_, _production_, etc.

+Antares' outputs can then be processed and visualized using spreadsheet software or using the developped R-packages.

 ### Post-processing with R-packages